serverless/test/docs/setup-fixtures-engine.md

 Initializes _fixtures_ engine for a folder where Serverless service fixtures are placed (each in different top level folder)

-Fixtures engine provides out of a box means to extend existing fixtures (enrich/tweak configurations of existing fixutres for testing purposed) and to cleanup eventually created artifacts after testing is made
+Fixtures engine provides out of a box means to extend existing fixtures (enrich/tweak configurations of existing fixutres for testing purposes) and to cleanup eventually created artifacts after testing is made

 ## Usage